- Why is there a lack of questioning regarding the planning book?

 We find it peculiar that companies typically do not question their planning bucket.
 Even in situations where it makes sense to do so and will drive better forecast accuracy.

-Demand sensing, which is not a forecasting method but a way of adjusting replenishment, has promoted companies to think that using very frequent information inputs, combined with smaller planning buckets improves forecast accuracy.
+Demand sensing, which is not a forecasting method but a way of adjusting replenishment, has prompted companies to think that using very frequent information inputs, combined with smaller planning buckets improves forecast accuracy.

 The Importance of Testing the Planning Bucket Aggregation